alexch/ruby_notes/ruby-basics/ruby_intro.md

 This section is intended as a brief, lightweight overview of the Ruby language; following sections will cover all these topics in much more detail.
 Students are encouraged to ask questions, but instructors are encouraged to answer, "We'll cover that later."

+(Originally based upon [Ruby Quickstart for Refugees](https://gist.github.com/190567) but improved by many.)

 !SLIDE

 # Ruby vs. Rails